ankur182/Git-commands/README.md

 When to Use:

-When you want to ensure consistency between parent and child objects by syncing both from the database.
+When you want to completely remove the entire object graph from persistence tracking — e.g., in caching, custom lifecycle control, or specific advanced cases.

-Less common in APIs, more relevant in transactional desktop/server-side apps or batch jobs.
+Note: Not common in REST API (Postman) use — mostly used in backend service logic or custom transaction control.

 ---

 Summary Table:

-Case	Cascade.REFRESH Present	Cascade.REFRESH Absent
+Case	Cascade.DETACH Present	Cascade.DETACH Absent

-entityManager.refresh(employer)	Employer and all Employees reloaded from DB	Only Employer reloaded
+entityManager.detach(employer)	Employer + Employees detached	Only Employer detached Changes after detach	Not saved	Children might still be saved